AndreMIsidoro/escalations/ad_attacks_enum/README.md

 - Windows 10 (All versions before July 2021 updates)
 - Windows 11 (Early versions, before patches applied)

-Check if system in vulnerable:
+Check if system is vulnerable:

 ```powershell
 #if the kbs (knowledge base) are not found, the system might be vulnerable